puppetlabs/gatling-puppet-load-test/docs/abs_utils.md

    --params @params.json
 ```

-Note: this assumes the `pe_xl` module has been installed in the `~/modules` directory as specified in the documentation.
+Note: this assumes the `pe_xl` module has been installed in the `~/modules` directory as specified in the documentation and that an alternate output directory was not specified.